circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 Bitbucket does not currently provide CircleCI with an API to create user keys.
-It is still possible to create a user key by following this workaround:
+However, it is still possible to create a user key by following this workaround:

 1. In the CircleCI application,